wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

   * e.g. 5%, 13.5%, 43.2%...

 ## Data Visualization
-Appologies for the small font size of the plots.
-I'm too lazy to rewrite the code.
-Please open the plot images in new windows to see better.
+I apologize for the small font size of the plots.
+I’m too lazy to rewrite the code.
+Please open the images in new windows to see the plots better.

 ### Which Commodity Has The Most Food Waste?
-In this section, I'll visualize the data to see loss percentages for each commodity.
+This section will visualize the data to see loss percentages for each commodity.
 ### The U.S. (Whole Supply Chain)
-Let's first look at the U.S. data.
-I'll be looking at the "Whole suppy chain" data from 2005.
+Let’s first look at the U.S. data.
+I’ll be looking at the “Whole supply chain” data from 2005.

 ```python
 country = 'United States of America'